charleshofer/austin-metal-webscraper/README.md

 * [TODO] Email or SMS notification features
     * Notifications for specific bands
     * Weekly or monthly email detailing all shows for the coming period
+* [TODO] Pull a list of all death metal bands from Metal Archives

 ## Setup

 We use `pipenv`.
 Run `pipenv sync` to get your Python environment setup.